kentico-matthews/Custom.XperienceByKentico.VideoEmbedWidget/readme.md

-## Handling more advanced visibility scenarios
+## More advanced visibility scenarios

 You may have noticed that the properties that specify explicit dimensions for the video are still always visible.
-This is because there's a bit more complicated of logic to determine whether they should be displayed or not.
+This is because the logic that should determine whether they are displayed is a bit more complicated.

 They should always be displayed when the selected service is Youtube, but only when the checkbox for dynamic size is not enabled for any other service.
 Logically, it should look something like this: